The Shipwreck Solution

 Running time: Approximately 30 minutes

-Click for excerpt from Christmas Superpowers and Believing in Blitzen.
+Click for excerpt of Christmas Superpowers and Believing in Blitzen.

 Cast: 2 females (or 2 males, or 1 female/1 male)